Democratic Economic Policies Overview

 President Kennedy supported the Bay of Pigs invasion.
 He blockaded Cuba to end the Missile Crisis.
 He also supported the military coup in Vietnam.
 President Johnson expanded the Vietnam War.
 He was defeated within his party by pacifist Eugene McCarthy.
 That's when the "soft on defense" accusation began.

 President Jimmy Carter received the Nobel Peace Prize for his work on the 1978 Camp David Accord.
-He also negotiated the Strategic Arms Limitation Talks II, also called the SALT II nuclear limitation treaty with the U.S.S.R.
+He also negotiated the Strategic Arms Limitation Talks II, also called the SALT II nuclear limitation treaty, with the U.S.S.R.
 He was seen as weak on defense because he took too long to resolve the Iran hostage crisis.

 President Obama received the Nobel Peace Prize for his efforts to end the Iraq War.
-At the same time, his military spending totaled between $700 billion to $800 billion a year.
-That's much more than Republican President George W. Bush, who spent between $400 billion to $650 billion.
+At the same time, his military spending totaled between $700 billion and $800 billion a year.
+That's much more than Republican President George W. Bush, who spent between $400 billion and $650 billion.

 On the other hand, President Clinton signed the Omnibus Budget Reconciliation Act of 1993.
 It created a $63 billion budget surplus by raising taxes on the wealthy.
 He had no recessions or wars during his presidency.

 Democrats want to make sure trade agreements protect American workers.
 They traditionally support fair trade more than protectionism.
 But outsourcing has made them shift against many trade agreements in recent years.

 President Wilson signed the Underwood-Simmons Act in 1913.
 It reduced tariffs on manufactured goods and raw materials.
 In 1993, President Clinton signed the North American Free Trade Agreement into law.
 It's the world's largest trade agreement.
 Obama signed four bilateral agreements during his administration: Colombia, Korea, Panama, and Peru.